codeonlyjs/website/content/guide/templateTransitions.md

 Receives a function that the custom transition must call when the enter phase of the transition is about to start.

-The template engine will typically use this callback to add entering nodes into the DOM.
+This callback is used to mutate the DOM for the entering state.

 ### onDidLeave(callback)

 Receives a function that the custom transition must call after the leave phase of the transition has completed.

-The template engine will typically use this callback to remove the leaving nodes from the DOM.
+This callback is used to mutate the DOM for the leaving state.

 Important: the `onWillEnter` callback must always be called before the `onDidLeave`.
 This is because usually the entering nodes will